 - If a family intends to apply for tuition assistance, the process should be started as soon as the application for admission has been submitted.
 Visit the Tuition page for more information.

-- Provide Rivermont with copies of all school academic, administrative, and standardized test score records for the current year via email, fax, or mail.
-Preschool and Junior Kindergarten applicants do not submit school records.
+- Provide Rivermont with copies of up to three previous years of all school academic, administrative, and standardized test score records for the current year via email, fax, or mail.
+Pre-kindergarten and Junior Kindergarten applicants do not submit school records.

 - Academic assessments often occur during the student’s visit day.
 However, different times can be arranged for your student to return to take an assessment.